Six Sigma software that actually reduces defects

 What is Six Sigma software?

-Six Sigma software assists teams in enhancing their work by identifying and repairing problems.
-Think of it as a kind of digital toolbox that can assist in gathering data, designing charts and identifying patterns.
-These apps help to simplify the higher-level Six Sigma equations by performing complex calculations so people do not have to do them by hand - saving time and reducing errors.
+Six Sigma software helps teams improve their work by spotting and fixing problems.
+Think of it as a digital toolbox that gathers data, builds charts, and identifies patterns.
+These tools simplify the heavy statistical calculations so people don’t have to do them by hand - saving time and reducing errors.

 What is sigma software used for?

-How Sketch Works Sigma software is the tool to monitor how well work is getting done and how to do it better.
-Teams employ it to estimate how long tasks will take, where mistakes occur and what customers think.
-It is like having a smart assistant that assists you in understanding what is working and what is not in your work.
+Sigma software monitors how well work gets done and finds ways to do it better.
+Teams use it to estimate how long tasks take, where mistakes happen, and what the people using their products think.
+It’s a way to understand what’s working and what isn’t.

-The 6 sigma approach is a method to make working almost perfect when you go through following five steps: Define, Measure, Analyze, Improve, and Control (DMAIC).
-It is like a recipe for addressing something gone wrong: you state what is wrong, you collect information, you figure out what made it happen, you make it get better, you keep it working well.
+The Six Sigma model is an approach to making work nearly perfect through five steps: Define, Measure, Analyze, Improve, and Control (DMAIC).
+Think of it as a recipe for fixing problems - state what’s wrong, collect data, figure out what caused it, make it better, and keep it working well.

 How can Lean Six Sigma be applied?